ImagingDataCommons/libdicom/doc/source/usage.rst

 A `Data Element
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part05/chapter_3.html#glossentry_DataElement>`_
 (:c:type:`DcmElement`) is an immutable data container for storing values.

+Every data element has a tag indicating its purpose.
+Tags are 32-bit unsigned ints with the top 16 bits indicating the group and the bottom 16 the element.
+They are usually written in hexadecimal, perhaps 0x00400554, meaning element 0x554 of group 0x40, or as keywords, in this case `SpecimenUID`.
+You can get tags from their keyword with :c:func:`dcm_dict_tag_from_keyword()`, or find the keyword from a tag with :c:func:`dcm_dict_keyword_from_tag()`.

 Every Data Element has a `Value Representation (VR)
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part05/sect_6.2.html>`_,
 which specifies the data type and format of the contained value.
 VRs can be conceptually grouped into numbers (integers or floating-point values),